-It’s always nice to just have this option and allow yourself the opportunity to capture memories in a much more connected, focused away.
-I’m telling you, the aspect of holding a real camera enriches the picture taking experience, which aids in increasing our fulfillment through allowing us to be more present in the moment.
+It’s always nice to just have this option and allow ourselves the opportunity to capture memories in a much more connected, focused away, void of all other distractions on our phones.
+I’m by no means a photog, but the aspect of holding a real camera enriches the picture taking experience, which aids in increasing our fulfillment by allowing us to be more present in the moment.

 “Drive to see Stunning Fall Foliage”

 The fall brings out some amazing seasonal traditions like Thanksgiving, warm comfy clothes, stylish boots, pumpkin spice, Halloween and of course the beautiful changing of colours from green to red, orange and yellow.
-If you are fortunate enough to live in a climate where you are privy to the fall season, you know what I’m talking about.
-But even if you are, there are areas up North that are specifically known for their picturesque landscape during this time of year, making it a must to see in person to garner an even greater appreciation and love for the season.
+If we are fortunate enough to live in a climate where we are privy to the fall season, we know exactly what I am describing.
+But even if you aren’t, there are areas up North that are specifically known for their picturesque landscapes during this time of year, making it a must to see in person to garner an even greater appreciation and love for the season.

-These areas are not only known for their amazing fall foliage and colour changes but the drive up is typically serene, calm and utterly peaceful.
+These areas are not only known for their amazing fall foliage and colour changes but the drive up is an experience in itself, typically serene, calm and utterly peaceful.
 This combination is a major reset waiting to happen.

 “Build People Up”

-Any little confidence boost or compliment you give someone will add so might light into their day, that if we actually took the time to ask enough people, we’d be shocked.
-It doesn’t matter how small or insignificant you think the compliment is, that one nice thing you say to them can turn their entire day around.
+Any little confidence boost or compliment we give someone will add so might light into their day, that if we actually took the time to build our closest friends and family up, we’d be shocked by how much stronger our relationships would become.
+It doesn’t matter how small or insignificant we think the compliment is, that one nice thing we say to them can turn their entire day around.

-That’s the power of our words.
-And with this power, it’s our responsibility to be kind, and empower one other.
-That doesn’t mean I give everyone I run into a compliment or ignore someones complaining and give them the benefit of the doubt, but it does mean I look for things in people – who shed joy into my day – and try make them feel better after talking with me.
+That’s the power our words hold.
+And with this power, it’s our responsibility to be kind and empower one another.
+That doesn’t mean I give everyone I run into a compliment or ignore someones complaining and give them the benefit of the doubt, but it does mean I look for things in people – who shed joy into my day – and try to make them feel better after talking with me.
 It’s so simple and easy, yet how often do we hear something about ourselves that brightens our day?
 Not frequently enough.

 “Talk about your Dreams with Another Person”

-And typically just watching another person listen to you share your dreams is rewarding as well, because if you talk about your passion like I do, people can feel it and they get inspired and jacked up about life too.
-And this is creates real energy, connection and strength.
+What I have experienced, just watching another person listen to me share my dreams resolidifies by passion for my vision.
+This is an entirely rewarding moment as well.
+If you express your passion like I do, people can feel it and they get inspired and jacked up about life too.
+And this passion filled vigor creates real energy, connection and strength.

 “Give away old clothes”

-We now even have pickup services that will come by your house and pick up a bag of old stuff to give to people in need.
-Next time you are stuck between keeping something you never wear and throwing it out, ask yourself if someone else would get a better use out of it.
-Chances are this perspective shift will make the decision easy, affording you some extra fulfillment in your life within the process.
+To make this fulfillment hack ever easier, we now even have pickup services that will come directly to our houses and pick up a bag of old clothes to give to people in need.
+Next time we’re stuck between keeping something we never wear and throwing it out, ask ourselves if someone else would get better use out of it.
+Chances are this perspective shift will make the decision much easier, affording us less clutter and the realization that we made a small difference today.